salvadorvp/Spring-Boot-Simple-Login/README.md

 # Spring-Boot-Simple-Login
-A simple Spring-Boot application that shows a homepage with a login option to a dashboard page The pom.xml file has the minimum packages required to run a simple Spring Boot application with user authentication (login page).
+A simple Spring-Boot application that shows a homepage with a login option to a dashboard page.
+This was built with Spring Boot v.3.2.5 and Spring Security v.6.0 The pom.xml file has the minimum packages required to run a simple Spring Boot application with user authentication (login page).

 The html web pages include the Thymeleaf library to further manipulate data sent to the user: